Florida County Announces Curfew Amid Rising Coronavirus Cases

 The decision came after a press conference on the morning of July 17 by Sheriff Gregory Tony, who warned he may introduce a curfew following increases in coronavirus cases and violence at large gatherings, reported ABC News.

-Tony, Sheriff of the Broward County, said that a curfew was a last resort, but that there would be “no warnings.”
+Tony said that a curfew was a last resort, but that there would be “no warnings.”
 He said he and his office would “enforce the laws” and “hold people accountable.”

 “This isn’t just a matter of statistical data that’s driving us out here,” he said.
+“This is a call out from the community.”

 He stated the main reason for introducing a curfew is an increase in crime, particularly at large gatherings.
 The Sun Sentinel reported that over the last weekend, there had been four separate shooting incidents that had left seven injured and three dead.